perrysmotors/photo-grid/README.md

 A Sketch plugin that can size layers to common photo dimensions and scale them to fit in a row.

 ## Features
-- Apply random aspect ratios to layer corresponding to common photo sizes.
+- Apply random aspect ratios to selected layers corresponding to common photo sizes.
 - Scale and space layers to fit between the furthest left and right layers in the selection, with fixed padding.

 ## Install